Authentication - Authenticate users with access tokens

 Naming pattern

-An example of a naming pattern would be to combine the three IDs into a unique
+An example of a naming pattern would be to combine these IDs into a unique room

-room ID separating them with symbols, such as
+ID separating them with symbols, such as <group_id>:<document_id>.
+A room ID

 Wildcard permissions